The Bankrate promise

 - Do you want to have your money across multiple accounts?
 Some people prefer to have their money all in one place, while others don’t mind handling multiple accounts.
 If you don’t mind the extra effort, multiple accounts could make sense for you.

 - Do two providers offer something you need?
 You might have a brokerage that offers a feature you need but it’s not offered at your current provider.
 For example, you might need a specific account type at Broker A, but you really need the research at Broker B.

 - Do you want to take maximum advantage of high interest rates?
 It could make sense to open multiple accounts and use one as your high-interest cash stash.
 With many cash accounts operating like checking accounts, you could even spend off it.

 - Do you want a cash bonus and don’t mind holding an account open?
 Many providers offer a cash bonus, but you’ll have to keep the account open for a while to be sure they don’t claw it back, sometimes nine months or even a year.

 - Do you want to tax maximum advantage?
 Some brokerages may provide free options trading – Robinhood and Webull are two notables – but you may like the service and features of another brokerage.
 If you’re looking to pare your costs to the bone, you could trade options with just the one while doing the rest of your stock trading with the other.

 The rivalry among brokerages is a boon for customers, of course.
 But are you taking advantage of it, or have you continued to stick with only one investment account?

 While brokers offer many similar services, there are standouts in each category and certain ways that each broker adds a little something extra.
-By having multiple brokerage accounts, you can take advantage of the strengths of each broker, mixing and matching the qualities that you find valuable.
-And that should save you money and offer a better overall product and experience.
+With multiple brokerage accounts, you can take advantage of the strengths of each broker, mixing and matching the qualities that you find valuable.
+That should save you money and offer a better overall product and experience.